Extended Program Description

 Foreign and domestic partners are integral to the success of the program in terms of facilitating participant selection and local program development.

-• Promote mutual understanding and lasting partnerships between emerging leaders from foreign countries and the U.S. While the program focuses on 32 participants from Burma, Cambodia, Laos, Thailand, and Vietnam and at least 12 participants from the U.S., the program is designed to have a ripple effect to promote such benefits throughout engaged organizations and communities.
+• Promote mutual understanding and lasting partnerships between emerging leaders from foreign countries and the U.S. While the program focuses on 32 participants from Burma/Myanmar, Cambodia, Laos, Thailand, and Vietnam and at least 12 participants from the U.S., the program is designed to have a ripple effect to promote such benefits throughout engaged organizations and communities.

 • Provide opportunities for foreign and American emerging leaders to collaborate and share ideas, approaches, and strategies regarding pressing challenges.